Universal quantum computation with symmetric qubit clusters coupled to an environment: Core system

 We first define \beq \eeq and the unitary $\mathsf{V}=e^{-iH_1}$, both of class $X$.
 We also define \beq \tilde H=\tfrac{1}{2}\mathbb{1} + \pi(1 +\tfrac{i}{4})Y+\text{h.c.} \eeq and the unitary $\mathsf{W}=e^{-i\tilde H /\sqrt{2}}$, both of class $Y$.
 All unitaries of the form $\mathsf{V}^s=e^{-isH_1}$ for $s\in [0,2\pi)$ are in our repertoire, because integers mod $2\pi$ can be found arbitrarily close to $s$.
 The repertoire also comprises $\mathsf{W V W}^{\dagger}$, and more generally $\mathsf{W V}^s \mathsf{W}^{\dagger}$ for $s\in [0,2\pi)$, which are generated by the Hamiltonian \beq H_2=\mathsf{W} H_1 \mathsf{W}^{\dagger}. \eeq (Note that whether or not $H_2$ can be obtained from the system's Hamiltonian is irrelevant.
 It is sufficient that the unitary $\mathsf{W V}^s \mathsf{W}^{\dagger}$ be in the repertoire for any $s$.)
 We finally define \beq

 \eeq Any unitary generated by $H_j$, for $j\in \{1,\dots ,16\}$, is in the repertoire because of the identity \beq e^{[P,Q]}=\lim_{n\to\infty}\left(e^{-iP/ \sqrt{n}}e^{iQ/ \sqrt{n}}e^{iP/ \sqrt{n}}e^{-iQ/ \sqrt{n}}\right)^n, \eeq which ultimately boils down to a sequence of $\mathsf{V}$'s and $\mathsf{W}$'s.
-Unitaries generated by real linear combinations of the $H_j$'s are in the repertoire as well because of the identity \beq e^{i(xP+yQ)}=\lim_{n\to\infty}\left(e^{ixP/ n}e^{iyQ/ n}\right)^n. \eeq To show that $\{H_1 , \dots , H_{16}\}$ is linearly independent over $\mathbb{R}$ we consider the $4\times4$ matrices $H_j$ as 16-component vectors (obtained by stacking the columns of the matrix one on top of the next from left to right), and compute the determinant of the $16\times 16$ matrix $[H_1 | \cdots | H_{16}]$ whose columns are made of these 16-component vectors.
-We find $\det[H_1 | \cdots | H_{16}] = P(\pi)$, where $P$ is a polynomial of high order with nontranscendental coefficients (specifically, coefficients in $\mathbb{Q}[\sqrt{2},i]$).
+Unitaries generated by real linear combinations of the $H_j$'s are in the repertoire as well because of the following identity for non-commuting matrices: \beq e^{i(xP+yQ)}=\lim_{n\to\infty}\left(e^{ixP/ n}e^{iyQ/ n}\right)^n. \eeq To show that $\{H_1 , \dots , H_{16}\}$ is linearly independent over $\mathbb{R}$ we consider the $4\times4$ matrices $H_j$ as 16-component vectors (obtained by stacking the columns of the matrix one on top of the next from left to right), and compute the determinant of the $16\times 16$ matrix $[H_1 | \cdots | H_{16}]$ whose columns are made of these 16-component vectors.
+We find $\det[H_1 | \cdots | H_{16}] = P(\pi)$, where $P$ is a polynomial of high order with nontranscendental coefficients (specifically, coefficients in $\mathbb{Q}[\sqrt{2},i]$, that is to say, linear combinations of $\sqrt{2}$ and $i$ with rational coefficients).
 Since $\pi$ is transcendental we conclude that $P(\pi)\neq 0$ --- actually $|P(\pi)|\sim 10^{73}$ --- so $\{H_1 , \dots , H_{16}\}$ spans the space of $4\times 4$ Hermitian matrices, as required.
-We have thus proved that the repertoire of $\{\mathsf{V} , \mathsf{W}\}$ is all of $\mathbf{U}(4)$.
+We have thus proven that the repertoire of $\{\mathsf{V} , \mathsf{W}\}$ is all of $\mathbf{U}(4)$.